HeXuPKU/SPAGRM/README.md

 # About this repository

-This repository contains: 1) old version of SPA<sub>GRM</sub>, 2) materials for reproducing the experiments, and figures of 79 longitudinal trait analyses.
+This repository contains:
+1) old version of SPA<sub>GRM</sub>;
+2) figures of GWAS results of 79 longitudinal traits;
+3) materials for reproducing the experiments.

 # SPA<sub>GRM</sub> reproducibility